ras-ros2/ras_wiki/source/examples/sim_example.rst

     :alt: RDI Sim Run
     :align: center

-It will start the Gazebo simulator, Rviz2, and other necessary components for the application to work out-of-the-box.
+It will start the Gazebo Sim with XArm Robot, Rviz2, and other necessary components for the application to work out-of-the-box.
 You can now interact with robot.

 .. image:: ../_static/assets/ignition_rviz.png
-    :alt: Ignition Rviz
+    :alt: Rviz
     :align: center